tobealive/docs/docs.md

 be stored:

 * The *stack* allows fast allocations with almost zero administrative overhead.
-The stack grows and shrinks with the function call depth &ndash; so every called function has its stack segment that remains valid until the function returns.
+The stack grows and shrinks with the function call depth – so every called function has its stack segment that remains valid until the function returns.
   No freeing is necessary, however, this also means that a reference to a stack object becomes invalid on function return.
 Furthermore, stack space is